wezm/wezm.net/v2/content/posts/2024/tiny-cdn/index.md

    on.
 This allows me to build and deploy an updated package from the aarch64 WSL2 Chimera install on my laptop as well as my x86\_64 desktop.

-Cross-compiling Rust binaries is easy when just Rust is involved, but it gets harder when there are system library dependencies.
-For example, [oniguruma], which Linked List uses transitively.
-Using `cports` makes managing this easy.

 ### TLS Certificates

 At this point I had the application running on the servers.
 Next I needed to handle certificates for `https`.
 I usually use [Lego] to manage certificates from Let's Encrypt.
-This posed a challenge though, as each server needed to get a copy of the certs.
+This posed a challenge though, as each server needed to get a copy of the same certificates.

 I explored various options here.
-It's common problem with a bunch of hosted and self-hosted solutions.
+It's a common problem with a bunch of hosted and self-hosted solutions.
 All seemed too complicated for my need of syncing two files between three servers.

-I also wasn't super keen on one of the internet facing app servers having access to the others in order to push updated certificates to them.
+One option would be to designate one of the servers the primary, and have it sync the certificates to the others.
+However, I wasn't keen on one of the internet facing app servers having passwordless (key based) access to the others in order to push updated certificates to them.

 In the end I revived a [fanless Qotom Mini PC](https://qotom.net/product/29.html) I had at home.
 I again used my pyinfra Chimera install scripts to set it up, followed by more pyinfra code to configure it.
-This machine is responsible for managing the certs with Lego.
+This machine is responsible for managing the certificates with Lego.
 It pushes out updated files when they're renewed via a renew-hook script.
 The script is managed by pyinfra and templated so that it syncs to each server in my pyinfra inventory within the `linkedlist_servers` group: